Business Risk Factors

 Changes in raw material and parts market conditions

 The Sanden Group engages in the manufacture and sale of products and systems.
-Although we promote bulk purchases of parts and materials to control rising costs and avoid supply shortages, rises in market prices of raw materials and parts, including aluminum, copper, resin, and electronic parts, may result in higher manufacturing costs, and supply shortages may affect the Sanden Group’s business results and financial position.
+Although we promote bulk purchases of parts and materials to control rising costs and avoid supply shortages, rises in market prices of raw materials and parts, including aluminum, copper, resin, and electronic parts,and logistics costs,may result in higher manufacturing costs, and supply shortages may affect the Sanden Group’s business results and financial position.

 Price competition